 Folgore lenta (Slow Flash), by Fabrizio Crisafulli and Andreas Staudinger, direction, set design, and lighting design by Fabrizio Crisafulli, 1997 (photo: Udo Leitner)

 That research convinced me further of light’s capacity to generate its own autonomous discourse.
-When applied to my work with the company, it allowed me to establish for the performers a set of conditions ‘external’ to them.
-In some respects, these conditions were closer to those of reality, where light has its own independence and agency, and where it exerts a considerable influence on us and on the ways in which we organise our lives and actions.
+Applied to my directorial work within the productions of my theatre company from 1991 onward, it enabled me to establish for the performers a set of important and influential conditions external to them: conditions close to those of reality, in which light possesses its own independence and agency, exerting a substantial effect on us and on the ways we organise our lives and actions.

 The intention has never been, nor is it now, to imitate reality.
-Rather, it has been to create on stage a poetic resonance of the real world—both natural and technological—and to place the performers within a context fertile for their work.
+Rather, it has been to create on stage a poetic resonance of the real—both natural and technological—and to place the performers within a living context, fertile for their work.

 Folgore lenta (Slow Flash), by Fabrizio Crisafulli and Andreas Staudinger, direction, set design, and lighting design by Fabrizio Crisafulli, 1997 (photo: Udo Leitner)